MicrosoftDocs/customer-insights/ci-docs/consent-management/import-consent-data.md

 1. The final step to import a data source is the **Refresh settings** step where you tell the system when to look for updates on the data source.
    :::image type="content" source="media/refresh-settings.PNG" alt-text="Set the refresh settings of the data source.":::
     1. Choose if you want to **Refresh manually** if the data source changed, or if you prefer the system to do the **Refresh automatically**.
-    1. For automated refresh choose between  **Frequency-based refresh** and a **Refresh on specific days and times** and set your preference for when a refresh should happen.
+    1. For automated refresh, choose between  **Frequency-based refresh** and a **Refresh on specific days and times** and set your preference for when a refresh should happen.

 1. Select **Publish** and choose if you want to publish the data source now or schedule it to publish later.
    :::image type="content" source="media/publish-data-source.PNG" alt-text="Control to publish the data source.":::